TeiaCare/TeiaCareSDK/README.md

 git clone https://teiacare@dev.azure.com/teiacare/Ancelia/_git/TeiaCoreSDK
 cd TeiaCoreSDK

-# Create and install local package at --install_dir path
+# Create, test and install local package
+# Notes:
-# Note that the install_dir path must be the parent directory of a valid Conan cache (i.e. ".conan" folder)
+# 1) The install_dir path must be the parent directory of a valid Conan cache (i.e. ".conan" folder)
 #    So, in order to install the package in the Conan cache of the current repository, it is required to set --install_dir $PWD
+# 2) The Conan package tests are automatically run during package creation.
+#    The directory test_package contains a test project that is built to validate the proper package creation.
 python ./scripts/conan/create.py <Debug|Release> <COMPILER_NAME> <COMPILER_VERSION> --install_dir <INSTALL_DIR_PATH>
 ```